Detecting AI-Generated Video via Frame Consistency: Experiments

 \textbf{Q2.
 How does our detector maintain robustness against noise and disturbances?}

 In practical detection scenarios, the robustness of the detector to unseen perturbations is also crucial.
 Here, we mainly focus on the impact of two perturbations on the detector: Gaussian blur and JPEG compression.
 The perturbations are added under three levels for Gaussian blur ($\sigma$ = 1, 2, 3) and five levels for JPEG compression (quality = 90, 80, 70, 60, 50).
-Figure ~\ref{fig:robu} shows the performance of our model trained on different sub-datasets in the face of the above two perturbations.
-Although the model's performance in the face of perturbations is inconsistent due to differences in training data sets, Our method remains effective under any degree of arbitrary perturbation, and the AP of models trained on any sub-dataset is greater than 80\%.
+Figure~\ref{fig:robu} shows the performance of our model trained on different sub-datasets in the face of the above two perturbations.
+Although experiencing some performance inconsistencies due to differences between training datasets, our method remains effective under all degrees of arbitrary perturbation, with the AUC higher than 80\%. \\